DisciplinaOU/disciplina-nixops/README.md

 ## Deployer

-Singleton entity that is used to provision cluster in one-to-many relationship.
-Runs Buildkite to CD cluster on each GitHub push, and also provides Flatpak bundles and some other miscellaneous artifacts as part of CI pipeline.
+Singleton entity that is used to provision clusters in one-to-many relationship.
+Runs Buildkite to CD clusters on each GitHub push, and to build Flatpak bundles, LaTeX documents and HTML documentation as part of CI pipeline.

 ### Provisioning